 Full-time directors and full-time members of the Audit & Supervisory Board shall not serve concurrently as a director or a corporate auditor of some other listed company, etc. Part-time independent external directors and independent members of the Audit & Supervisory Board shall not serve concurrently as a director or a corporate auditor at more than three listed companies including the Company.
-The Company discloses the concurrent service status of the directors and the members of the Audit & Supervisory Board every year in the notice of convocation of the Ordinary General Meeting of Shareholders and other materials.
+The Company discloses the concurrent service status of the directors and the members of the Audit & Supervisory Board every year.